atolab/uhlc-rs/README.md

    between those events (one is not a consequence of the other).

 ## Implementation details
-The `uhlc::HLC::default()` operation generate an UUIDv4 as identifier and uses `std::time::SystemTime::now()` as physical clock.
+The `uhlc::HLC::default()` operation generate a random u128 as identifier and uses `std::time::SystemTime::now()` as physical clock.
 But using the `uhlc::HLCBuilder` allows you to configure the `HLC` differently.
 Example:
 ```Rust